[This review has been updated to reflect new pricing. It originally was published on Dec. 18, 2017.]

 RoboForm supports iOS and Android.
 The apps match their desktop counterparts' features reasonably well, and my data synced up immediately when I logged in.
 Biometric logins, such as fingerprints, are supported on iOS and Android, so you'll need to type in your master password only once on each device.
 Face ID on iPhone X is also supported.

 I found the design of the mobile apps to be a little dated, and at times, their navigation was as confusing as those in the desktop interfaces.
-In the Android app, for example, you tap through four menus to reach the security center.
-There's just not enough going on in the app to warrant such complexity.
+In the Android app, for example, I had to tap through four menus to reach the security center.
+There's just wasn't enough going on in the app to warrant such complexity, and since we originally published this review, RoboForm has added a Tools menu to Settings, which included the security center.

 Despite the design, the apps work just fine on both platforms, and they are more intuitive than their desktop counterparts in some areas.
 Long-pressing on passwords, for example, brings up a contextual menu with options; these same options spread across two or three screens in the desktop interface.